dddd247/Top_db_net_modify/README.md

    * os, sys
    * visdom ( help us to visualize the process of training)
 4. Prepare dataset:
-   - VeRi-776
+   - Market1501
-   - VehicleID
+   - Dukemtmc

    You need to download them by yourself, and then create a file to store reid datasets under this repo via
     ```bash
-    cd Vehicle-Re-ID
+    cd Top_db_net_modify
     mkdir datasets
     ```

-    (1) VeRi-776
+    (1) Market1501
-    * Download the dataset to `dataset/` from https://github.com/JDAI-CV/VeRidataset
+    * Download the dataset to `dataset/` from https://www.kaggle.com/pengcw1/market-1501
-    * Extract dataset and rename to `VeRi`.
+    * Extract dataset and rename to `Market1501`.
 The data structure would like:

     ```bash
     datasets
-        VeRi # this folder contains 18 files.
+        Market1501 # this folder contains 6 files.
-            image_query/
+            bounding_box_test/
-            image_test/
+            bounding_box_train/
-            image_train/
+            gt_bbox/
             ......
     ```
-    (2) VehicleID
+    (2) DukeMTMC
-    * Download the dataset to `dataset/` from https://pkuml.org/resources/pku-vehicleid.html
+    * Download the dataset to `dataset/` from https://drive.google.com/file/d/1jjE85dRCMOgRtvJ5RQV9-Afs-2_5dY3O/view
-    * Extract dataset and rename to `VehicleID`.
+    * Extract dataset and rename to `DukeMTMC`.
 The data structure would like:

     ```bash
     datasets
-        VehicleID # this folder contains 4 files.
+        DukeMTMC# this folder contains 7 files.
-            attribute/
+            bounding_box_test/
-            image/
+            bounding_box_train/
-            train_test_split/
+            query/
             ......
     ```